TheMiniDriver/game-catalog/docs/game-catalogue.md

 # Building a Game Catalogue API

 APIs are a common way to expose data and information on the internet.
+Many web services and apps run off of multiple APIs in the background.
+Because APIs are so ubiquitous, it is very useful to learn the basics of how to build one.

-In this tutorial, we'll build a simple API to provide Create, Read, Update and Delete (CRUD for short) functions for a personal game catalogue.
-We'll secure it with [HTTP Basic Authentication](link), while allowing easy upgrade to a more secure scheme.
+In this tutorial, we'll build a simple [HTTP REST API](https://www.restapitutorial.com) to provide Create, Read, Update and Delete (CRUD for short) functions for a personal game catalogue.
+We'll secure it with [HTTP Basic Authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication), while allowing easy upgrade to a more secure scheme.

+We'll use [MySQL](https://www.mysql.com) as the datastore, [Node.js](https://nodejs.org/en/) as the application language, and Code Capsules to host all the components.

 ## Overview and Requirements